4005 S Soapstone Basin Rd. Kamas, UT 84036 801-466-6299 UPDATED: November 2025

 CABIN MATE REQUESTS

-Now that you have registered for YMCA Camp Roger, you should have received an e-mail detailing: Sessions you registered for Balance owed on registrations and fees Forms required (prior to camp) Camp fees and completed forms must be received SIX weeks before your first camp session.
+Now that you have registered for YMCA Camp Roger, you should have received an e-mail detailing: Sessions you registered for Balance owed on registrations and fees Camp fees and completed forms must be received SIX weeks before your first camp session.
 Campers will not be allowed to attend camp until all fees have been paid AND all forms are completed, signed and on file at the YMCA.
 PAYMENTS CAN BE PROCESSED BY: Debit/Credit card Check Cash – (in person at YMCA office) Please submit all completed forms online at least SIX weeks prior to your camper’s start date.

 REFUNDS